favrecr/resources/connecting_apps.md

 The easiest way to delete the alias is to delete the IAM-managed service instance.
 However, you can maintain your IAM-managed service instance and instead delete the alias directly.

-1. Go to your resource list.
+1. Go to the My resources page.
 2. From the **Application Services** table, click the name of the service instance to open the service details view.
 If it has a **Connections** tab only, it's an alias.
 3. Delete the instance.

-## Creating a connection between multiple services
+## Creating a connection between a service and Cloud Foundry app
 {: #multiple_services}

-For more information, see [Using services in another service](/docs/resources?topic=resources-s2s_binding).
+For more information, see [Connecting services to a Cloud Foundry app](/docs/resources?topic=resources-s2s_binding).